davepartner/guzzle-curl-oath2-client-request-platform/README.md

 ## How to install
 * Star this repository by clicking the star icon on the top right corner of this page
-* Clone this repostory into your system by running `git clone https://github.com/daveozoalor/lumen-api-microservice-platform-boilerplate-with-authentication-token.git`
+* Clone this repostory into your system by running `git clone https://github.com/daveozoalor/sample-api-guzzle-curl-oath2-client-request-platform.git`
 * Cd into the folder and run `npm install` .
-* Edit the `.env` file in the root folder of the app you cloned.
-Enter the database details the .`.env` file.
-* Then run your migration by running `php artisan migrate` .
-* Start the server from your command line by running `php -S localhost:8000 -t public`

 Remember to watch the tutorial on youtube if you have any problems, or just contact me using any of the links below.
 I can join your team if we have a good talk.